renuy/docs-cluster-essentials/deploy.md

 1. Follow the [steps above](#cli-install) to optionally install newer versions of the `kapp` and `imgpkg` CLIs to your path

+### <a id='upgrade-rollback'></a> Rollback

+**Caution**: Do not try to uninstall Cluster Essentials if your upgrade fails.
+Doing so will leave your cluster in an unrepairable state.

+To rollback to previously installed version execute regular "Install" instructions from the previous version of Cluster Essentials.

 ## <a id='uninstall'></a> Uninstall

+**Caution:** If you are trying to fix your Cluster Essentials installation, do not try to uninstall it.
+Doing so will leave your cluster in an unrepairable state.

 **Caution:** Please ensure that you have uninstalled all Custom Resources created by `kapp-controller` and `secretgen-controller` before running the uninstall script for Cluster Essentials.

 1. Follow the steps above to [Set Kubernetes cluster context](#cluster-context)